Dugy/bomba/README.md

 To use different internal type than `std::string` for unescaping strings, set it as a second template argument.
 More on this is [here](#custom-string-type).
 To append the result of `serialise()` to an existing string, use its overload that accepts a reference to the output as argument.
 The output type is set by the second template argument, which defaults to the type of the first argument.

 For implementation reasons, classes with implicit conversion constructors cannot be used as a serialisable class argument this way.
 This is a problem for `std::optional`.
-There is a workaround class, `Bomba::Optional`, that inherits from `std::optional` and has no practical difference from it (WARNING: a bug prevents it from working in release).
+There is a workaround class, `Bomba::Optional`, that inherits from `std::optional` and has no practical difference from it.

 ### Remote Procedure Call
 You can define an RPC function by declaring this: